by Matt Slick

 Okay, so that is a little ridiculous, right?
 Right?
 Or, maybe it isn't too far off?

 Still, I'm dumfounded by the arrogant foolishness of Desmond.
 Think about it.
-If the God of the Bible exists and he condemns homosexuality, then is Mr. Tutu exercising any wisdom at all when he says he would rather suffer eternal damnation than spend his existence with the God who doesn't agree with homosexual practice?
+If the God of the Bible exists and He condemns homosexuality, then is Mr. Tutu exercising any wisdom at all when he says that he would rather suffer eternal damnation than spend his existence with the God who doesn't agree with homosexual practice?
 I find that sentiment to be incredibly brainless.
-He doesn't like God's holiness, so he would rather burn in hell forever, in agony, without hope of deliverance . . . because he views homosexual practices on the same level as human rights . . . and because he knows morality better than the God of the Bible.
+He doesn't like God's holiness, so he would rather burn in Hell forever in agony without hope of deliverance . . . because he views homosexual practices on the same level as human rights . . . and because he knows morality better than the God of the Bible.

 Uh . . . really?